 There are many types of seizures.
 The most common types for people with MS are:

 - generalized absence seizures, which cause temporary loss of consciousness

 - generalized tonic-clonic seizures, which cause short periods of uncontrollable movement and loss of consciousness

 - complex partial seizures, which cause repetitive movements and make someone appear awake but unresponsive

 Seizures are usually associated with epilepsy.
 This is a condition that causes unpredictable, recurring seizures.
 It’s usually diagnosed when someone’s had two seizures with no apparent cause.

 It’s possible to have both MS and epilepsy.
-In fact, the risk of epilepsy is about higher for people with MS than for others.
+In fact, the risk of epilepsy is about

 Some other potential causes of seizures include: